 In order to apply PR for your spouse, there are a number of documents you will need to provide to the Immigration & Checkpoint Authority (ICA), depending on the scheme:

-Our specialists will be able to assist you with compiling these documents, making sure nothing is left out.
+Our specialists will be able to assist you with compiling them, making sure nothing is left out.